by Laura Parker Roerden

 from the heavens,

-watered by faith,
+watered by faith.

-a stalk of evening
+A single stalk of evening

 like a bolt of light,